muir/drbd-lxd/README.md

 ### Ubuntu 18.04

-There are really basic choice for your host OS.
+There are really basic choices for your host OS.
 Do you use a standard distribution or do you use a specialized container distribution?
 My goal here is a choice that will remain valid for the next 15 years.
 Since I was previously burned by openvz on Debian, I'm shying away from specialty